Kandji nabs $60M Series B as Apple device management platform continues to thrive – TechCrunch

 Felicis Ventures led the round with participation from SVB Capital, Greycroft, Okta Ventures and The Spruce House Partnership.
 Today’s round comes just 7 months after a $21 million Series A, bringing the total raised across three rounds to $88.5 million, according to the company.

-CEO Adam Pettit says that the company has been growing in leaps in bounds since the funding round last October.
+CEO Adam Pettit says that the company has been growing in leaps and bounds since the funding round last October.

 “We’ve seen a lot more traction than even originally anticipated.
 I think every time we’ve put targets up onto the board of how quickly we would grow, we’ve accelerated past them,” he said.
 He said that one of the primary reasons for this growth has been the rapid move to work from home during the pandemic.